v-rajagt/IntuneDocs/intune/configuration/device-restrictions-android-for-work.md

 ## Work profile only

-These settings will apply to Android Enterprise enrollment types where Intune controls only the Work Profile, such as Android Enterprise Work profile enrollment in a BYOD scenario.
+These settings apply to Android Enterprise enrollment types where Intune controls only the Work Profile, such as Android Enterprise Work profile enrollment on a personal or bring-your-own device (BYOD).

 ### Work profile settings